We may earn a commission when you click on the affiliate links in this post.

 A Restaurant Quality Recipe

 This recipe shares similarities with our Clam Chowder recipe, but even easier and more versatile.
-To complete the perfect seafood feast, serve this chowder with homemade buttermilk biscuits, hot and cheesy garlic bread, or easy cornbread.
+When I serve this chowder, I like to pair it with something warm and comforting on the side like homemade buttermilk biscuits, hot and cheesy garlic bread, or easy cornbread.

 🩷 Erica